Your HSA: A Powerful Retirement Savings Vehicle?

-In order to make the most of these accounts, it is important that individuals understand how an HSA can fit into their retirement planning.
-This article will explain what a Health Savings Account is, who qualifies, common pitfalls and how to use it for retirement in the most tax advantaged way.
+Understanding how an HSA fits into your retirement planning is key.
+This article explains what an HSA is, who qualifies, common pitfalls, and how to use it in the most tax-advantaged way.

 What is a Health Savings Account?